NLnetLabs/krill-manual/source/manage-roas.rst

                 | the entire prefix for a real ASN.
 In such cases this ROA does not provide any
                 | further protection on top of that existing ROA.

+PREFIX REMOVED  ROA cannot be published, its prefix is no longer on your certificate(s)

 =============== =========================================================================================

 If you just set up your Krill instance you will see that your announcements all